imixs/imixs-office-workflow/doc/install/README.md

 ## 	Setup your Application

-After Imixs-Office-Workflow is up and running you need to setup a process with a worklfow.
+After Imixs-Office-Workflow is up and running you need to setup a process with a workflow.

 <img src="setup-01.png" width="800px">

 First upload a BPMN Workflow model.
-You can find many examples [here](https://github.com/imixs/imixs-office-workflow/tree/master/src/workflow).
+You can find many examples [here](https://github.com/imixs/imixs-documents/tree/master/workflow).
 To upload a model go to "Administration >> Models" and add a BPMN file to your model list.

 <img src="setup-02.png" width="800px">